heiglandreas/HybridAuth/README.md

 This module is best installed using [composer](http://packagist.org/packages/org_heigl/hybridauth).
 For that, run the following command to add the library to your app:

+    # Require the unstable dependency to enable installation with min-requirement "stable"
+    composer require --no-update hybridauth/hybridauth:@dev
+    # Require the hybridauth-module
     composer require org_heigl/hybridauth

+If you want to use more than one authentication-provider you should instead run this:

+    # Require the unstable dependency to enable installation with min-requirement "stable"
+    composer require --no-update hybridauth/hybridauth:@dev
+    # Require the hybridauth-module
+    composer require org_heigl/hybridauth:dev-feature/multipleProviders

 ### Manual installation